ddlresearch/Trust-native-AI/Knowledge.md

 # Knowledge-aware Trust-native AI

-## 1. Principles, Surveys and Tutorials
+## 1. Principles, Surveys, and Tutorials
 Note: The major concerns in Trustworthy AI include (but not limited to) Explanability, Robustness, Privacy and Security, Fairness.
 1. Trustworthy AI: From Principles to Practices [[Paper](https://arxiv.org/pdf/2110.01167.pdf)]
 > * This survey provides a good roadmap for the important aspects of AI trustworthiness.